rasmunk/McWeb/README.md

 # Accessing McWeb

-On the host machine you can now access McWeb through an internet browser by navigating to '127.0.0.1:80', assuming you did not modify 'McWeb/nginx/nginx-proxy.conf'.
+On the host machine you can now access McWeb through an internet browser by navigating to '127.0.0.1:80', assuming you did not modify 'McWeb/nginx/nginx-proxy.conf', or 'McWeb/mcsimrunner/mcweb/settings.py.in'.

 If everything has hosted correctly you will be greeted with a login screen, you can login as the superuser defined in 'McWeb/Dockerfile'.
 By default this is 'djangoadmin' with password 'Passw0rd123'.
 This should obviously be changed for any deployment implementation.